sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 ## Basic Relational operators
 These operators are called like so because they operate on relations/tables.

-1. Projection &Pi; - A unary operator that takes a relation (table) and a list (subset of attributes of the relation) as input, and outputs a relation containing only the attributes in the input list.
+1. Projection &Pi; - A unary operator that takes a relation (table) and a list (subset of attributes of the relation) as input, and outputs a relation containing only the attributes mentioned in the input list.
 	- memory aid: Pi starts with P, Projection starts with P
 	- Gotcha: if only one attribute is present in input list, and it's non-unique, then duplicate rows in the output will be discarded, i.e. final output cannot contain duplicate rows.
 This makes sense since a relation is a set, and so, duplicates are not allowed.
   ![](../../../../assets/1-Introduction-to-Relational-Algebra-and-Basic-Operators-image-2-276a499c.png)